colkeaz/Plague-of-Danjin/README.md

   This forces all child classes to define their own attack styles.<br/>

 - `🧬 Inheritance` - Player, Enemy, and Enemy_Lich all inherit from GameCharacter.<br/>
-   Enemy_Lich also extends Enemy, forming a multi-level inheritance structure.<br/>
+   EnemyLich also extends Enemy, forming a multi-level inheritance structure.<br/>

 - `🎭 Polymorphism` -  The attack() method behaves differently based on the object:<br/>
   Player → user choices & skills<br/>
   Enemy → random attacks<br/>
-  Enemy_Lich → summoning minions + passive damage<br/>
+  EnemyLich → summoning minions + passive damage<br/>
   Dynamic method dispatch is used at runtime.<br/>

 ## ‧₊˚ ┊ Enemy Phases